-It’s Friday, March 28, 2014, and time for a Virtual Field Trip at ClickSchooling!
+It’s Friday, November 4, 2016, and time for a Virtual Field Trip at ClickSchooling!

-Age Range: 14-18 (Grades 9-12, with parental supervision)
+Age Range: All (All grades; children with parental supervision)

 Take a virtual field trip to a Ghost Town!
 This website offers a virtual museum of historic “ghost towns” presented through both a video gallery and a photo gallery.